tweag/nickel/doc/manual/tuto.md

 write our contract defining attributes and associated constraints such as a type, marking the attribute optional, and a default value if there is one.

+Please note that using a contract isn't mandatory per-se to use Nickel, but it will allow you to validate your input data (See Step 6 for an example).

 ```nickel
 {
   UserSchema =